pyeventsourcing/eventsourcing/docs/topics/deployment.rst

 ~~~~~~~~~~

 If you wish to use eventsourcing with Django ORM, the simplest way is having
-your application's event store use this library's ``DjangoRecordStrategy``,
+your application's event store use this library's ``DjangoRecordManager``,
-and making sure the active record classes (Django models) are included in your Django
+and making sure the record classes (Django models) are included in your Django
 project.
 See :doc:`infrastructure doc </topics/infrastructure>` for more information.

 The independent project `djangoevents <https://github.com/ApplauseOSS/djangoevents>`__